Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Unicorn

 \subsubsection{Policy Optimization}

-We employ popular RL algorithm - Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} to update both the policy $\pi_{\theta}$ (parameterized by $\theta$) and the value function $V_{\Phi}$ (parameterized by $\Phi$), which are shared among all agents.
+We employ the popular RL algorithm, Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} to update both the policy $\pi_{\theta}$ (parameterized by $\theta$) and the value function $V_{\Phi}$ (parameterized by $\Phi$), both of which are shared among all agents.
 Specifically, the policy loss for agent $i$ is defined as:

-where $\kappa(\theta)$ is the probability ratio between the current and old policies, $\hat{A}$ is the advantage estimate computed using the General Advantage Estimate (GAE) approach~\cite{schulman2015high}, and $\epsilon$ defines the clipping range for the probability ratio.
+where $\kappa(\theta)$ is the probability ratio between the current and old policies, $\hat{A}$ is the advantage estimate computed using the Generalized Advantage Estimate (GAE) approach~\cite{schulman2015high}, and $\epsilon$ defines the clipping range for the probability ratio.
 Additionally, the value loss in PPO is defined as follows:

 which minimizes the mean-squared Temporal Difference (TD) error.
 To encourage exploration and mitigate premature convergence, we also introduce an entropy term $L_i^e(\theta)$.
-By combining the VAE loss $L_i^{vae}(\theta, \Phi)$(negative ELBO from Eq.~\ref{eqn:ELBO}) and the contrastive loss $L_i^{cont}(\theta, \Phi)$ from Eq.~\ref{eqn:nt-xent} to enhance representation learning, the overall loss for $N$ agents is defined as:
+By combining the VAE loss $L_i^{vae}(\theta, \Phi)$ (negative ELBO from Eq.~\ref{eqn:ELBO}) and the contrastive loss $L_i^{cont}(\theta, \Phi)$ from Eq.~\ref{eqn:nt-xent} to enhance representation learning, the overall loss for $N$ agents is defined as:

-where $c_1$, $c_2$, $c_3$, and $c_4$ are the constant coefficients that balance the values of the critic loss, entropy loss, VAE loss, and contrastive loss with the policy loss during training.
+where $c_1$, $c_2$, $c_3$, and $c_4$ are constant coefficients that balance the critic loss, entropy loss, VAE loss, and contrastive loss with the policy loss during training.
 In summary, our VAE and contrastive losses act as auxiliary losses to enhance the model’s representational capacity for capturing distinctive intersection-specific features through the ISR module, whereas the RL losses remain the principal optimization objective.
 All loss terms are jointly optimized to ensure that the learned representations are well aligned with the RL objective.